jarestrepot/prueba_tecnica/README.md

   MYSQL_PORT=port_mysql
 ```

-Execute the insert of the master data found in the following directory (incremental.sql).
+Run the insert of the master data found in the following directory (incremental.sql) for the database that has been created.
 ```
   cd /backend/bd
 ```